gvwilson/teachtogether.tech/_chapters_en/partner.md

 best deployed early on, later, throughout the change cycle, or when you encounter resistance.
 A handful of their patterns include:

-- **Small Successes:**
+Small Successes:
-  To avoid becoming overwhelmed by the exercises and all the things you have to do when you're involved in an organizational change effort, celebrate even small successes.
+: To avoid becoming overwhelmed by the exercises and all the things you have to do when you're involved in an organizational change effort, celebrate even small successes.

-- **In Your Space:**
+In Your Space:
-  Keep the new idea visible by placing reminders throughout the organization.
+: Keep the new idea visible by placing reminders throughout the organization.

-- **Token:**
+Token:
-  To keep a new idea alive in a person's memory, hand out tokens that can be identified with the topic being introduced.
+: To keep a new idea alive in a person's memory, hand out tokens that can be identified with the topic being introduced.

-- **Champion Skeptic:**
+Champion Skeptic:
-  Ask strong opinion leaders who are skeptical of your new idea to play the role of "official skeptic".
+: Ask strong opinion leaders who are skeptical of your new idea to play the role of "official skeptic".
 Use their comments to improve your effort, even if you don't change their minds.